Ethics in the Workplace: Everything You Need to Know

 One of the key players to have on board for ethics in the workplace is the group of managers in a company.
 They can effectively lead by example and if they don't, they run the risk of losing trust from employees.
 The same holds true for the company's executive team -- they should all become models of the organization's values while being fair in the enforcement of rules.

 There's actually research proving that individuals can more easily bypass their own ethical issues if they don't think their manager cares about them.
-Studies also show that 60% of misconduct in the workplace is performed by managers.
+Studies also show that 60 percent of misconduct in the workplace is performed by managers.
 And the rule breaking becomes more serious and widespread the higher up the manager is, with more senior managers exhibiting misconduct compared to junior managers.

 Can You Teach Ethics?

 There are a number of ways an HR team can implement ethics in the workplace.
-The first step is to have written standards and communicate them to employees so they understand any expectations.
+The first step is to have written standards and communicate them to employees, so they understand any expectations.
 Training is an ideal way to ensure everyone is on the same page, and it also gives managers a template for leading by example.

 Ethics can also be included in the hiring process.
 During an interview, an HR professional can look for the right cultural fit by comparing how applicants have handled previous situations surrounding competing values or even unethical conduct from others.
-While a recent survey indicated that only 5% of HR workers thought they were able to hire an ethical person, sound guidelines can help the process.
+While a recent survey indicated that only 5 percent of HR workers thought they were able to hire an ethical person, sound guidelines can help the process.

 A well thought out ethics program should include the following elements: